sapran/dontclickshit/README_EN.md

 ### Use VPN

-To protect your traffic data and metadata from network sniffing, use VPN.
-You can choose from many VPN services providers, such as proXPN or OpenVPN AS.
+To protect your traffic data and metadata from network sniffing, use Virtual Private Networks.
+You can choose from many VPN services providers, such as proXPN or PrivateTunnel.
 You can install and maintain your own VPN server as well.
 Always use corporate VPN when working with business data remotely.

 :wrench: Personal VPN services ([recommended by Daniel Miessler](https://danielmiessler.com/blog/vpn-recommendations/)):